netx-as/docs/docs/ddos/ddos-guard.md

 #### threshold pps-min

 Threshold minimal packets per second.
-In case of an active baseline based threshold calculation pps-min is used as a minimal packet threshold.
+In case of an active baseline-based threshold calculation, `pps-min` is used as a minimal packet threshold.

 ##### Syntax